8 Essential Examples of Project Charter Document for 2026

 For each example, we'll provide:

-• Actionable Takeaways: Concrete strategies and tactics you can apply immediately to your own projects.
+• Actionable Takeaways: Practical tactics you can apply to your current projects immediately to improve results.

 1. PMI Standard Project Charter Template

-Recognized as the gold standard in project management, the Project Management Institute (PMI) offers a project charter template that directly aligns with the rigorous principles outlined in the PMBOK® Guide.
-This is arguably the most fundamental among all examples of project charter document templates, serving as the official, foundational framework for initiating projects in a structured, repeatable, and globally accepted manner.
-It formally authorizes the project's existence and, critically, grants the project manager the authority to apply organizational resources to project activities.
+The Project Management Institute (PMI) project charter template serves as the primary standard for practitioners worldwide.
+It aligns with the principles found in the PMBOK® Guide.
+This document is a fundamental example of a project charter, acting as the formal framework for starting projects in a way that is structured and repeatable across global industries.
+It officially authorizes the existence of a project and gives the project manager the specific authority required to apply organizational resources to project tasks.

 A hand-drawn Project Charter document outlining sections like Sponsor, Objectives, Scope, Milestone, and Budget.